June Conference

 June Conference was an annual gathering of the Church of Jesus Christ of Latter-day Saints (LDS Church) for young men and women, as well as church leaders.
 It was held in Salt Lake City between 1888 and 1975, and included cultural festivals, training, and speeches by church leaders.

 Format

 June Conference was held over three days.
 Youth planned and participated in workshops about ideas for teaching youth, as well as music, dancing, exhibits, and skits, often pertaining to a conference theme.
 There were also music and art festivals, banquets, camp activities, testimony meetings, and programs for both youth and parents.
 Youth leaders received training and learned the youth theme and program for the next year.
 Youth programs were often on break during summer, allowing some preparation before resuming in September.
-The all-Church dance festival was held at the University of Utah stadium.
+The all-Church dance festival was held at the University of Utah's Ute Stadium.
 The First Presidency and other General Authorities would speak at two general sessions of talks, including discussion of new youth programs.